-There is no set age for learning to use the toilet.
+There is no set age for starting to learn to use the toilet, or to become independent in toileting.
 Start when your child shows you they are ready.
 Make toilet learning a positive experience.
 Your child will learn a new skill and feel a sense of accomplishment.

 Why is it now called “toilet learning” instead of “toilet training”?

 The term “toilet learning” is used because it is important to follow your child’s cues.
 It is also important to accept that every child is different and will use the toilet when they are ready.

 Some forms of toilet learning are directed by an adult, have a set timeline and don`t always ensure the child is ready for learning before beginning.

 - Recognize when they are about to urinate or have a bowel movement

 - Communicate what is about to happen and ask you for help if necessary